Cosmonaut-itc/CovidCheckPoint/README.md

 # CovidCheckPoint
  This project was done in the Intern Hackathon 2021.

-# CovidCheckPoint
- This project was done in the Intern Hackathon 2021.

 Welcome to CovidCheckPoint, the main purpose of this game is to evaluate different data about employees in a company.
 This game is inspired in an existing game called "PapersPlease" but in this one